itzg/saml-auth-proxy/README.md

 - `EmailAddress`
 - `UserID`

-To try out authorization you would add the following arguments referencing something like `UserID` and one or more expected SSOCircle user's values:
+To try out authorization you would add the following arguments referencing something like `UserID` and one or more expected SAMLTest user's values:

 ```
   --authorize-attribute UserID \
   --authorize-values user1,user2
 ```

 Now you can open your browser and navigate to `http://${BASE_FQDN}:8080`.
-You will be redirected via SSOCircle's login page and then be returned with access to Grafana.
+You will be redirected via SAMLTest's login page and then be returned with access to Grafana.

 ## Troubleshooting